meghdadFar/wordview/CONTRIBUTING.rst

 Contributing to wordview
 ========================

-Thank you for contributing to wordview!
+Thank you for contributing to Wordview!
 We and the users of this repo appreciate your efforts!
 Please follow the guidelines below to start contributing to Wordview.

 Start with a GitHub Issue